Is It Safe to Store Passwords on iPhone Notes? (3 Tips)

 Most people have dozens of different accounts and passwords to remember.
 For convenience’s sake, you may even store important passwords on your iPhone’s Notes app.

 But is it safe to store passwords on iPhone Notes?
-It’s relatively safe to store passwords on iPhone Notes only if you keep the note locked behind a password.
-However, there are better password storage options offering more security and organization than iPhone notes, especially when it comes to storing sensitive information.
+If you want to keep your personal information safe, there are better password storage options offering more security and organization, especially when it comes to storing sensitive information.
+We’ll explain everything you need to know about storing passwords on iPhone notes, including the risks associated with using it.

 Should You Store Passwords on iPhone Notes?